 I’ve admired the garden and landscape photography of many people on this site, but I think Beth Dow is my favorite.
 I fully understand that Beth has altered and edited the images to showcase the plants and scenes in a different light (both literally and figuratively), but this makes them more exciting.

 My images are not depictive.
 I use the land before me as a jumping off point, implying light or shadow where perhaps there was none, as a way to create my own path through the garden.
 In fact, by positioning the lens, cropping my prints, and using burning and dodging to guide the viewer’s eye through a picture, I feel that I, too, am a gardener in a sense.
 I am after that “slant of curious light” that is the genius of a place.”-Beth Dow

-Makes me want, even more than I already do, to take more garden photography classes – and perhaps even some artful photo editing courses.
+It makes me want, even more than I already do, to take more garden photography classes.
+And, if I can find one, some artful photo editing courses.

 Her Book – In the Garden (which contains these images and more) – is available on Blurb.

 Enjoy many more of her garden images, as well as her other works in this collection, on her website.